Stphn-Wrn/FrontEnd-dev-Tests/Test-2/README.md

 # FrontEnd dev - Tests

-## 1. Instruction for start the project.
+## 1. Instructions to start the project

 - To launch the application, simply clone the Github repository from this address: XXX
 - Once it has been cloned, go to the "Test-1" repository folder and launch the index.html file from a local web server or from a hosting service.

-## 2. Instructions for configuring CMP - Axeptio (axeptioConfig.js)
+## 2. Instructions to configure CMP - Axeptio (axeptioConfig.js)

 - First, you need to go to https://www.axept.io/fr/ and click on "Sign up free" to create an account.
 - Once your account has been created, you can access your dashboard.
 You create a new project, you are asked the url of your website and what you want to call your new project.